lazamar/lazamar.github.io/_posts/2015-10-01-closures-private-variables-and-methods-in-javascript.md

 as private, restraining anything outside the class itself to access them.

-This is very important to achieve encapsulation and conform to the best practices of object oriented programing.
+This is very important to achieve encapsulation and conform to the best practices of object oriented programming.
 Making a variable private also allows the function to have total control over how it is manipulated.

 JavaScript, however, does not allow you to specify whether variables and methods